 How responsible is Ecommerce through Amazon?
 How do you know if Amazon isn't after one of your bestsellers and then competing with a clone?
 The answer is simple.
 You do not know.
-What we do know is that the mega platform doesn't care much for the Ecommerce retailers that make the vending machine big.
+What we do know is that the mega platform doesn't care much for the Ecommerce retailers that make the sales machine big.
 When it comes to growth and profit, Amazon eats its 'own children' if necessary.
-This is apparent from the 'Amazon papers' that the Reuters news agency recently published.
-Dire practices in India justify the question of whether Ecommerce via Amazon is not at least calling for a critical reconsideration.
+This is apparent from the 'Amazon papers' that Reuters news agency recently published.
+Dire practices in India justify the question of whether Ecommerce through Amazon is not at least asking for a critical reconsideration.

 The question is topical because since March 2020 Amazon has also been an important factor on the Dutch Ecommerce market.
 Although the predicted landslide did not materialize, the impact on the Dutch online retail landscape is undeniable.
 Trusted brands such as bol.com, Coolblue and Wehkamp will not be pushed out of the market, but for smaller webshops it is extremely tempting to do business with Ecommerce via Amazon.
 After all, you gain access to an amazing sales market and smart marketing, sales and payment features in one fell swoop.
 Amazon offers consumers optimal fulfillment – convenience, speed and range.

 Okay, the landslide didn't stop.
 Nevertheless, Amazon reports that several thousand Dutch Ecommerce retailers have settled on the platform.
 Worldwide, there are more than 2.5 million third-party sellers active in the all-dominant marketplace.
 Together they account for about half of the turnover that went upside down several times during the corona crisis and reached a record of 386.1 billion US dollars at the end of 2020.